Realistic expectations for infant and toddler sleep

 Protects against SUDI (including SIDS)

-Frequent arousal has been proposed to have a protective effect against sudden unexpected death in infancy (infants: 0-12 months).[2]
+requent arousal has been suggested to have a protective effect against sudden unexpected death in infancy (infants: 0-12 months).[2]

 Promotes regular feeding